benjann/moremata/README.md

     - mm_density():
-      o now using DPI if SJPI/ISJ fails o ISJ now uses same root-finding algorithm as SJPI o extension of automatic grid is now limited to 5% of range on either side o D.kernel() always selected gaussian; this is fixed
+      o now using DPI if SJPI/ISJ fails o ISJ now uses same root-finding algorithm as SJPI o SJPI and DPI now compute the scale from the binned data o SJPI now uses min of sd and iqr as scale measure when computing the oversmoothed bandwidth; this is at odds with h_os(), but may add some robustness; furthermore, root finder now uses full precision o extension of automatic grid is now limited to 5% of range on either side o D.kernel() always selected gaussian; this is fixed o D.support(.,"",1) returned error; this is fixed

     06aug2020
     - new mm_density() funtion for (univariate) kernel density estimation